-The helmet weighs around 2 pounds and 2 ounce.
-With this helmet on your head, you will surely feel comfortable cool while riding because the 13 large air vents provide sufficient airflow that ultimately prevents the heat from building up inside the helmet.
+The helmet weighs around 2 pounds and 2 ounces.
+With this helmet on your head, you will surely feel comfortable and cool while riding because the 13 large air vents provide sufficient airflow that ultimately prevents the heat from building up inside the helmet.

 Another step towards making the rider feel more comfortable and confident is its EPS liner beneath the outer shell.
-This EPS liner mimics the exact shape of your melon to get the tailor fit and ensures the snug feel in hard trails.
+This EPS liner mimics the exact shape of your melon to get the tailored fit and ensures the snug feel on hard trails.

 - Integrated MIPS protection

 - 13 massive vents allow cool breeze to pass through the helmet